hhuynh000/EE399_HW2/README.md

   Figure 4.
 10x10 Correlation Matrix
 </p>

 Comparing the first eigenvector v1 with the first SVD mode u1, the norm of difference of their absolute values is 482.76.
 When reshaping the vectors into a 32x32 image, the two vectors is visually similar.
+In this case with yalefaces data set, the resulting PCA are the same for both SVD and egienvectors approach.
 The two images is shown in the figure below:
 <p align="center">
   <img src="https://github.com/hhuynh000/EE399_HW2/blob/main/resources/svd_eigen.png"/>
 </p>